morota/monthlyReports/_posts/2014-08-31-August-2014-Monthly-Report.md

 I am thrilled to announce that I have started a new lab at the University of Nebraska-Lincoln (UNL) since August 1, 2014.
 My lab is located in the Department of Animal Science on the East Campus.
-Brand new furniture has delivered in my office on the 26th.
+My brand new furniture has delivered to my office on the 26th.
 Along with my triple monitor iMac, I'm now equipped with minimal items I need to get my lab up and running.
-I thought it is a good idea to reflect upon what I have done each month, so I decided to take the time to chronicle my life on the tenure-track.
+I thought it would be a good idea to reflect upon what I have done each month, so I decided to take the time to chronicle my life on the tenure-track.
-Hereby, this is my first monthly report.
+Thereby, here is my first monthly report.

 I have spent a month as an Assistant Professor getting involved in a slew of things I have never experienced before: setting up my own lab, exchanging email correspondence with students who expressed interest in joining my group,